agstub/subglacial-inversion/README.md

 The primary inversion options are passed to the main function in **main.py**.

-The main optios are whether to invert for the basal vertical velocity anomaly "w" or the drag coefficient "beta" (or both), and whether surface velocity data is included.
+The main options are whether to invert for the basal vertical velocity anomaly "w" or the drag coefficient "beta" (or both), and whether surface velocity data is included.
 The regularization parameters are also passed to the main function.